Myles Turner NBA Preview vs. the Bucks

-Myles Turner and the rest of the Indiana Pacers will be taking on the Milwaukee Bucks on Thursday at 5:00 PM ET.
+Myles Turner and his Indiana Pacers teammates will face the Milwaukee Bucks on Wednesday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to look at Turner's prop bets, using stats and trends to help you make good selections.
+In this article we will dive into Turner's prop bets, using stats to help you make good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.